 Measure Details How did you spend your service pupil premium allocation last academic year?
-Teaching Assistant allocation to both pupils.
+Teaching Assistant allocation to both pupils for additional support in class, including pre teaching.
 What was the impact of that spending on service pupil premium eligible pupils?
 Based on teacher assessments One reached the greater depth standard in reading and maths at the end of Year 6 and the expected standard in writing.
 The other made more than expected progress in writing and maths, and slightly less than expected in reading.